marrese/GetDataProject/README.md

 * Variables decription
 * Operations details
 * transformation of work performed in each operation

 ###4.3 The run_analisys code
 This file contain an R file developed by the author in order to get, maniputate and transform data.
 Using this file the reader can clean and trasform project data, and also genarate the requested 2 dataset automatically.
+The code contains comment each snippet of code (i.e. operating a bit of relevant work.

 ##5.
 General processing description
 ###5.1 Reading data and other assuptions on folder
+The assigned data are zipped in a file.
+It is assumed that this zip file should be unzipped manually first in a working directory (C:/Users/Marrese/Desktop/RDatabase/CleanData/project/UCI HAR Dataset) called root directory.
+From this point the script may operate unmanned.

 ###5.2 Reading data into R
+The file reading starts reading relevant file from the root directory:
+* activity table - containing type of activity
+* features - containing the type of variables observed The real observations are divided in two folder (train and test) probably for subsequent modeling job.
+For each folder the following files are extracted:
+* X_file (contaning observations for each feature)
+* Y_file
+* Subject file (containing numeric value ID of subject performing the activity)

 ###5.3 Combining data

 ###5.4 Clean & merge data

 ###5.5 Build the first Tidy dataset

 ###5.6 Build the second Tidy dataset